bio-ontology-research-group/DeepSVP/README.md

     ```
     and place the annotated VCF file into data folder.

-3. Run the command `phenocnv --help` to display help and parameters:
+3. Run the command `deepsvp --help` to display help and parameters:
     ```
     Usage: deepsvp [OPTIONS]